fraser-lab/fraser-lab.github.io/courses/pubs/pubs_2015/index.md

 **Week 8 – Theme: Team Shuffles**
 _Lab work: Unify sequencing pipeline_
 Lecturers: Kyle Barlow and Justin Biel (11/10)

 Student Presentations: Team 1 minute update: What does the signal look like, what is failing, what do you think you guys have done that is different/innovative/working better than anything?
-(Sergei, Nat, Fatima, Yuliya, Ryan, Alex) (11/9), Derek (Journal Club on [Pollack et al, 2012](http://www.ncbi.nlm.nih.gov/pubmed/?term=22547823), moved from 11/4 to 11/9) Nick (Journal Club on [Lange et al, 2008](http://www.ncbi.nlm.nih.gov/pubmed/18556554), 11/10)
+(Sergei, Nat, Fatima, Yuliya, Ryan, Alex) (11/9), Derek (Journal Club on [Amino Acid Coevolution Induces an Evolutionary Stokes Shift.
+Pollock et al., 2012](/static/pdf/courses/pubs/2012_pollock.pdf), moved from 11/4 to 11/9) Nick (Journal Club on [Lange et al, 2008](/static/pdf/courses/pubs/2008_lange.pdf), 11/10)

 Sub-groups:
 - Biological inference (Bruk)
 - Data squeezing and scoring (Leanna)
 - Reproducibility and statistics (Ina)